michaelakinosho/Data_As_A_Service/README.md

 # Data_As_A_Service
- Website to submit your dataset and have a data science model built
+ Website to submit your dataset and have a regression or machine learning model created and displayed with visualizations and metrics.